jorijn/bitcoin-dca/docs/index.rst

 About this software
 -------------------
-The DCA tool is built with flexibility in mind, allowing you to specify your own schedule of buying and withdrawing.
-A few examples that are possible:
+This DCA (Dollar Cost Averaging) tool is built with flexibility in mind, allowing you to specify your own schedule for buying and withdrawing.

+A few examples of possible scenario's:

-* Buy each week, never withdraw.
+* Buy each week, never withdraw;
-* Buy monthly and withdraw at the same time to reduce exchange risk.
+* Buy monthly and withdraw at the same time to reduce exchange risk;
 * Buy each week but withdraw only at the end of the month to save on withdrawal fees.